canalplus/rx-player/doc/api/index.md

 The argument to this method is the wanted track's `id` property.
 This `id` can for example be obtained on the corresponding track object returned by the ``getAvailableVideoTracks`` method.

+If trickmode tracks are enabled (usually through the corresponding `setPlaybackRate` method option) and if that new video track is linked to trickmode tracks, one of the trickmode tracks will be loaded instead.

+Note that trickmode tracks cannot be forced through the `setVideoTrack` method by giving directly the trickmode tracks' id.

+If you want to enable or disable trickmode tracks, you should use `setPlaybackRate` instead.

+--

 Setting a new video track when a previous one was already playing can lead the rx-player to "reload" this content.